Improving the Intranet

 Additionally, a team member performed an expert review of the intranet with a focus on glaring usability issues.

-Lastly, we performed secondary research (i.e., literature review and online research) using peer-reviewed/trusted sources.
+Lastly, we performed secondary research (i.e., literature review and desk research) using peer-reviewed/trusted sources.

 Participant Criteria